UMGB 75x28 [M10x3] GW F200 PLATINIUM + Lina GOBLIN / N52 - goblin magnetic holder

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 If the magnet is crushed into fine powder or dust, it becomes highly flammable.

-Neodymium Magnets can attract to each other due to their immense internal force, causing the skin and other body parts to get pinched and resulting in significant injuries.
+Neodymium magnets can attract to each other due to their immense internal force, causing the skin and other body parts to get pinched and resulting in significant injuries.

-Studies show a small percentage of people have allergies to certain metals, including nickel.
+Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.

 Neodymium magnets can demagnetize at high temperatures.

-To illustrate why neodymium magnets are so dangerous, see the article - How dangerous are strong neodymium magnets?.
+To illustrate why neodymium magnets are so dangerous, see the article - How very dangerous are very strong neodymium magnets?.